 Jason Alligood is the teaching pastor of Fellowship Bible Church in Peoria, IL where he has served since 2012.
 Previously, Jason served as an Associate Pastor and Youth Pastor beginning full-time ministry in 1997.
 He holds B.A. in Bible and Youth Ministry from the historic Moody Bible Institute, an M.S.
-(M.A. equivalent) in Bible and Theology from Calvary Theological Seminary (Kansas City), and is nearing the dissertation phase of a Ph.D. in Systematic Theology from Midwestern Baptist Theological Seminary, under the supervision of Dr. Owen Strachan, and will also concurrently receive a Th.M. in Pedagogy.
+(M.A. equivalent) in Bible and Theology from Calvary Theological Seminary (Kansas City), and is currently writing his dissertation for a Ph.D. in Systematic Theology from Midwestern Baptist Theological Seminary, under the supervision of Dr. Owen Strachan.
+He will also concurrently receive a Th.M.

 Jeffrey D. Johnson